krzysztofkusmierczyk/poe-flask-macro/README.md

 ## Why another flask macro?

 I don't like AHK and I don't trust macros made by others.
 Mine macro is small, without convoluted logic and exactly fits my needs.

+## Can I get banned?

+Yes, highly unlikely but still possible.
+Use at own risk.